 A valuable relief exists on the sale of the family home but in certain situations careful planning is required to ensure that the relief is obtained.
-If you live in the Solihull area we, at The Hughes Partnership Accountants and Business Advisors Limited, can provide taxation advice to ensure that maximum opportunity is taken of principal private residence relief.
+If you live in the Coventry area we, at The Hughes Partnership Accountants and Business Advisors Limited, can provide taxation advice to ensure that maximum opportunity is taken of principal private residence relief.

 The capital gains tax (CGT) exemption for gains made on the sale of your home is one of the most valuable reliefs from which many people benefit during their lifetime.
 The relief is well known: CGT exemption whatever the level of the capital gain on the sale of any property that has been your main residence.
 In this factsheet we look at the operation of the relief and consider factors that may cause it to be restricted.